 Concluding the EES process

-Following receipt of the inquiry report, the Minister for Planning will assess all relevant information including the EES documents, public submissions and the inquiry report.
+Following receipt of the IAC’s report, the Minister for Planning will assess all relevant information including the EES documents, public submissions and the inquiry report.
 The Minister will then issue a written assessment of the Project’s environmental effects, commonly known as the ‘Minister’s Assessment’.
 This assessment will make recommendations about whether the Project’s environmental effects are acceptable and set out any modifications or further management measures the Minister considers appropriate.

 The Minister’s Assessment must be considered by relevant Victorian statutory decision-makers responsible for determining key approvals for the Project.